pranigopu/pranigopu.github.io/docs/agentic-ai/conceptual-foundation.md

 ***Together, they define something qualitatively new*** (i.e. they do not simply augment/enhance one or more dimensions of existing systems/solutions).
 The connection drawn back to the autonomy/freedom framework - specifically that the complexity of mechanisms must match the complexity of motives - is structurally significant.
 In this light, the conceptual groundwork in [Definition-Set 1](#definition-set-1) is not decorative but load-bearing.

 ## Problem Spaces Agentic AI Can Handle
-In [Behavioural/Structural Hallmarks of Agentic AI](#behaviouralstructural-hallmarks-of-agentic-ai), I discussed what makes an agentic AI a distinct kind of agentic system.
+In [Behavioural/Structural Hallmarks of Agentic AI](#behaviouralstructural-hallmarks-of-agentic-ai), I discussed what makes an AI agent a distinct kind of agentic system.
 Here, I shall clarify the characteristics that are implicit in agentic AI but are nonetheless worth highlighting for clarifying the nature of the problem-spaces that agentic AI can tackle.

 ### Problems Requiring Goal-Driven Planning
 AI agents can break complex goals into ordered subtasks and adjust plans as conditions change to enable complex workflows rather than single actions.
 This aspect arises quite straightforwardly to the points about [autonomous operation](#autonomous-operation) and [adaptability](#adaptability).